 These three respected North Korea analysts are former DPRK diplomats whose combined first-hand experience spans North Korea’s foreign policy and its relations with African and European countries (including with the UN FAO).

 Shirley Lee is international editor.

-Lee launched the English-language service of New Focus in August 2012, when it was well-known in Korea but not yet to the outside world.
+Lee launched the English-language service of New Focus.
 Trained as a Classicist and Persianist, Lee is the translator and editor of Jang’s memoir.
 She is also working on a book of non-fiction about North Korea in the context of media and the arts.

 Peter Ward is assistant editor.

 Ward is a student of Korean history, research assistant to Andrei Lankov, and North Korean studies specialist residing in Seoul.
 He has a keen interest in North Korean refugee testimony, as well as the socio-economic realities of present day North Korea.